afroth/LibraryManagementSystem/README.md

 SQLite for database

 Features:
-    Allows the librarian to add a new user to the database.
+    Allows the librarian to add a new user to the database.<br />
-    Allows the librarian to add a new book to the database.
+    Allows the librarian to add a new book to the database.<br />
-    Allows the librarian to issue a book to a user.
+    Allows the librarian to issue a book to a user.<br />
-    Allows the librarian to return a book from a user.
+    Allows the librarian to return a book from a user.<br />
-    Allows the librarian to look at each individuals users details including, books checked out and balance due.
+    Allows the librarian to look at each individuals users details including, books checked out and balance due.<br />
-    Allows the librarian to look at every book checked out to users.
+    Allows the librarian to look at every book checked out to users.<br />

-To run this make you sure you java JDK 16.2 or above installed. will not run on earlier versions
+To run this make you sure you java JDK 16.2 or above installed. will not run on earlier versions<br />
-    Clone the repository or download.
+    Clone the repository or download.<br />
-    navigate in the command line to the location you have the project saved to run the following commands
+    navigate in the command line to the location you have the project saved to run the following commands<br />
-        cd LibraryManagementSystem\out\artifacts\LibrayManagement_jar
+        cd LibraryManagementSystem\out\artifacts\LibrayManagement_jar<br />
-        java -jar LibrayManagement.jar
+        java -jar LibrayManagement.jar<br />
 That should do the trick.
-I added some photos incase you are in a hurry and dont have time to run the project
+I added some photos incase you are in a hurry and dont have time to run the project<br />

 ![lms-main (2)](https://user-images.githubusercontent.com/43218258/170594938-a6a7ae97-6178-4bb3-97d3-67759145d820.png)